 Phillips Scientific 7186 : The time to digital converter has 16 channels in which it can process signals to as well a digital processing section and plugs in the CAMAC.

-Phillips Scientific 710 Discriminator: The analog to digital converter (ADC).
-We set threshold to 30.0mV and 60.0mV, if the event reaches the threshold it converts the analog signal to a digital signal.
+Phillips Scientific 710 Discriminator: We set threshold to 30.0mV and 60.0mV, if the event reaches the threshold it converts the analog signal to a digital signal.

 Quad Phillips Scientific 752 Quad Two Fold Logic Unit.
 These are the fan in fan out units that take the one signal to several identical channels.